SivaChandranR07/Circulate-the-values-of-N-variables/README.md

     print("After circulating the values are:",a)

   ```
 ## Output:
 ![OUTPUT](ot4.png)

 ## Result:
-This program is used to circulate the n variables
+This program is used to circulate the n variables.